jnarendran/jnarendran.github.io/_projects/kirigamiTool.md

 **Tools/Skills:** *3D printing (FDM), CAD (OnShape, SolidWorks), Dynamic Mechancial Testing (Instron machine), Laser Cutter, Silicone Molding*

 Grasping a fragile object without damaging it is a common challenge both in every day life and industrial use.
 Many solutions focus on making sophisticated appendages that mimic those in nature: finger-like structures guided by sensors and actuators.
 Here we have created a soft, compliant gripper inspired by *kirigami*, the Japanese art of applying cuts to paper, that is able to conform to the target object by deforming itself.
-Initial kirigami shell was developed by Yi Yang, improved gripper and tool were designed and made by me.
+The initial kirigami shell was developed by Yi Yang, while improved gripper and tool were designed and made by me.

 <div style="display:flex; justify-content:center;">
   <video autoplay muted loop playsinline controls playsinline style="max-width: 75%; height: auto;">